-C. Program Operations
+B. Program Operations

-The Whistleblower Office evaluates the submissions it receives to determine whether the information offered may materially contribute to the assessment or collection of unpaid taxes, penalties, interest, or other amounts.
-If an audit or investigation is conducted based on the information a whistleblower provides, the Whistleblower Office will determine whether an award is payable under either 7623(a) or 7623(b) and the amount of any award.
+The Whistleblower Office evaluates the submissions it receives to determine whether the information offered may substantially contribute to the assessment or collection of unpaid taxes, penalties, interest, additions to tax and additional amounts.
+If an audit or investigation is conducted based on the information a whistleblower provides, the Whistleblower Office will determine whether an award is payable under either section 7623(a) or 7623(b) and the amount of any award.